oatmealandcoffee/CSCI15P4/readme.md

 		* delete /foo/{foo_id} - destroy($foo_id) // redirect::action

 ## Bugs
+* [] User edit/store is not capturing and displaying errors
 * [] Play button does not behave as expected in position show
+	* Needs to take fen and init the game create interface
 * [fixed] New games aren't editable by either player
 * [fixed] FEN is not applied to board in position edit when there is an error
 * [fixed] User's games do not appear in the user's game listing